rrthomas/bee/README.md

 ### Building from a release tarball

-Perl and help2man are required to build from source.
+help2man is required to build from source.
 For building from git, see below.

 To build from a release tarball, run